-You may be diluted from future issuances of our equity securities, including from compensatory equity awards, exercise of outstanding warrants, or issuances of securities in financing or strategic transactions, and such issuances, or perception that such issuances may occur, could depress the market price of our common stock.
+You may be diluted from future issuances of our equity securities, including in future financings or strategic transactions, from compensatory equity awards and exercises of outstanding warrants, and such issuances, or perception that such issuances may occur, could depress the market price of our common stock.

 Future operating or business decisions may cause dilution to our stockholders.
-For example, we may sell equity securities or issue securities exercisable or convertible into shares of our common stock in connection with strategic transactions or for financing purposes, including under an At The Market Offering Agreement we entered into in October 2020 with H.C.
-Wainwright & Co., LLC ("Wainwright") or otherwise through our "shelf" registration statement on Form S-3 (File No. 333-272607).
-Through March 4, 2024, we have \$4.3 million available for future offerings under our current prospectus for our "at the market offering".
-We may also make equity grants under one or more employee equity incentive plan or our Employee Stock Purchase Plan.
-You may also be subject to dilution from the exercise or settlement of outstanding options or restricted stock units under the Incentive Plan, and from the exercise of our warrants.
-In addition, sales or issuances could occur, could depress the market price of our common stock.
+For example, we may sell equity securities or issue securities exercisable or convertible into shares of our common stock in connection with strategic transactions or for financing purposes, including under our At The Market Offering Agreement (the "ATM Agreement") or otherwise through registered or unregistered offerings.
+As of December 31, 2024, we have \$4.1 million available for future offerings under the prospectus filed with respect to the ATM Agreement.
+Furthermore, a substantial majority of the outstanding shares of our common stock are freely tradable without restriction or further registration under the Securities Act so long as we are generally current on our reporting obligations under the Securities Exchange Act of 1934 (the "Exchange Act"), unless these shares are owned or purchased by "affiliates" as that term is defined in Rule 144 under the Securities Act.
+We may also make equity grants under one or more employee equity incentive plan or our employee stock purchase plan or issue common stock as matching contributions to our employees under our 401(k) Plan.
+You may also be subject to dilution from the exercise or settlement of outstanding options or restricted stock units under the Amended and Restated 2014 Equity Incentive Plan, and from the exercise of our warrants, including the exercise of any pre-funded warrants.
+In addition, sales or issuances of a substantial number of shares of our common stock, or other equity-related securities in the public markets, or the perception that such sales or issuances could occur, could depress the market price of our common stock.